 “When an auction of the property was announced, J. Montgomery Sears led other Back Bay residents in organizing to save the H. H. Richardson building, then just nine years old.
 They did not want to see, in the Evening Transcript’s words, ‘our most magnificent avenue …bereft of its most conspicuous ornament.’
 The appeal quickly brought pledges of $30,000, but the organizers expected the building to sell for $150,000, and so they abandoned the effort.
 Sears attended the auction out of curiosity, and when the bidding ran to only half the anticipated sum, he stepped in and bought the property for $81,000, with ‘a vague idea of utilizing it as a public hall or music hall, or in some other way preserving it.’
 He offered it at cost to any religious body, or at a slight advantage to anyone else who would preserve at least the tower.
 Lest potential allies think this his own private philanthropy, he threatened five weeks after he bought it to demolish the whole thing if a purchaser did not come forward within two months, and two months after this deadline passed he advertised for removal of the building as salvage.
 George B. Chase, a member of the Old South Preservation Committee, organized a campaign to save the tower alone.
 He had obtained pledges for most of the money, and assurances that the city would fit up and maintain the steeple as a clock tower, when the First Baptist Church bought the building and thus ended the question.”

-On July 10, 1882, the First Baptist Church purchased the vacant lot west of the church from William Gordon Weld (who had purchased it on the same day from the Commonwealth of Massachusetts) for the purpose of constructing a chapel.
-On July 18, 1882, the Church purchased a six inch wide strip of land to the west of the lot from David H. Coolidge, owner of 114 Commonwealth (the eastern party wall of 114 Commonwealth was built entirely within the boundaries of its lot, rather than located so that the boundary line ran down the middle of the wall with six inches on the lot for 114 Commonwealth and six inches on the lot to the east, as usually was the case; the First Baptist Church acquired the eastern six inches so that it would own their half of the wall).
+On July 10, 1882, the First Baptist Church purchased the vacant lot west of the church from William Gordon Weld (who had purchased it on the same day from the Commonwealth of Massachusetts) for the purpose of constructing a chapel with rooms for the church Sunday school and for committee meetings.
+On July 18, 1882, the Church purchased a six inch wide strip of land to the west of the lot from David H. Coolidge, owner of 114 Commonwealth (the eastern party wall of 114 Commonwealth was built entirely within the boundaries of its lot, rather than located so that the boundary line ran down the middle of the wall with six inches on the lot for 114 Commonwealth and six inches on the lot to the east, as usually was the case; the First Baptist Church acquired the eastern six inches so that it would own its half of the wall).